 Ketamine – known sometimes as K, Special K, jet, or cat valium – is an anesthetic medication commonly used as a recreational drug.

 Although considered less dangerous than drugs such as heroin, cocaine, hallucinogens or methamphetamine, the possession or sale of Ketamine in Colorado is punished severely.
-While use of Ketamine is a misdemeanor that can be punished solely by a fine of $50-$750, possessing or selling Ketamine is a felony.
+While use of Ketamine is a misdemeanor, possessing or selling Ketamine is a felony.

 Depending on the quantity, penalties for the possession or sale of Ketamine in Colorado can run as high as